 The largest and oldest palace in the world and primary residence of the Ottoman Sultans from 1465 to 1853, Topkapi is the crown jewel of the Ottoman Empire.
 With its treasury and exotic buildings overlooking the Golden Horn, your visit to Topkapi promises to be a truly fascinating experience.

 Following a leisurely breakfast we visit the Grand Bazaar, which is one of the world’s largest covered markets, with 58 streets and over 4,000 shops.
 In operation since the 14th century the bazaar is especially known for its jewellery, leather, pottery, spices and carpets.
 The Egyptian Market or Spice Bazaar will also be visited on the Golden Horn.

-Later this afternoon we leave Istanbul and travel by bus to Derince to re-board the Golden Eagle Danube Express and continue our journey through Asian Turkey.
+Later this afternoon we re-board the Golden Eagle Danube Express and continue our journey eastwards through Turkey.

 Cappadocia is an area of Central Anatolia best known for its rocky landscape and is honeycombed with networks of ancient underground settlements and outstanding examples of Byzantine art.
 Erosion shaped the incredible landscape of the Goreme Valley, but thousands of years ago humans took their cue from Mother Nature and began carving an incredible chamber and tunnel complex into the soft rock.
 Beginning in the 4th century, an urbanised underground cultural landscape was created here.